IshanTaldekar/Anytime-weighted-A-star/README.md

-# tinkering-with-A-star
+# A star (A*)

-Implementing A* from scratch, and then modifying it.
+This is an implementation of the A*, weighted A*, and anytime-weighted-A* algorithms from scratch.
+It was used to solve the N-puzzle and Maze-Solving problems.